 - It improves the quality of the decision-making of the government and democracy provides a method to deal with the differences and conflicts.

-People and their Representatives
+People and Their Representatives

-- The main idea of reforming democracy is consent, approval, and participation of the general public.
+- The main idea of reforming democracy is the consent, approval, and participation of the general public.
 An individual or group of persons hold a most important place in such a kind of democracy and helps in the functioning of the democratic country.
 The main principle of the government is to have the trust of the citizens of the country.

 - People choose their representatives and approve the government through elections.
-After electing, one group from among these elected representatives forms the government.
+After the election, one group from among these elected representatives forms the government.
 The Parliament, which is made up of all representatives together, controls and guides the government.
 In this sense people, through their chosen representatives, form the government and also control it.

-Before moving onto the next topic covered in the Why do we need a Parliament class 8 Study Notes, read our blog on Functions of the Parliament!
+Before moving on to the next topic covered in the Why do we need a Parliament class 8 Study Notes, read our blog on Functions of the Parliament!

-The Role of the Parliament
+Role of the Parliament